mjoppich/FlowSets/README.md

 ### Differential data

-Similar to the expression data case, we first need to prepare the differential expression data for each **TimePoint**:
+Similar to the expression data case, we first need to prepare the differential expression data for each **TimePoint**

     celltype = "Monocytes-Immune-system"